itadinanta/itadinanta.github.io/_posts/2016-08-14-rust-oids-release.md

 ## Rust-oids

-This project started as a test bed for https://github.com/gfx-rs/gfx and box2d wrapper https://github.com/Bastacyclop/rust_box2d.
+This project started as a test bed for [gfx-rs](https://github.com/gfx-rs/gfx) and [rust_box2d wrapper](https://github.com/Bastacyclop/rust_box2d).
 It gradually evolved to a sandbox emulator for little artificial things which were, possibly aptly, renamed "rust-oids".
 I'm now looking into breeding/genetic algorithms and possibly simple neural networks.

 Eventually I plan to plug in some sort of gameplay and release as a free game.
 Strictly evening/weekend toy project: don't hold your breath.